-5.2.1 VOTABLE serialisation
+5.1.4 VOTABLE serialisation

-A VOTABLE serialisation of the characterisation of the IFU MPFS data set is shown in Appendix C. Each CharacterisationAxis is shown as a table, where each property itself is shown as a Group of FIELDS.
-UML class attributes are serialised as FIELDS (except if they have a detailed STC structure; in that case they are translated as a group of FIELDS).
+A VOTABLE serialisation of the characterisation of the IFU MPFS data set is shown in Appendix C. Each CharacterisationAxis is seen as a table, where each property itself is seen as a Group of Fields.
+UML class attributes are serialised as FIELDS.
 In this example, Utypes are set for each Table, Group, and Field according to the following rule:

-A Utype is elaborated for each VOTable item in the serialisation as a string based on instance variable paths in our object-oriented datamodel.
+A Utype is elaborated for each VOTable item in the serialisation as a string based on instance variable paths in object-oriented programming mode.